Donny Osmond: Musical theater

+Osmond is set to play the role of Pharaoh, in the upcoming production of Joseph and the Amazing Technicolor Dreamcoat for a limited run over Christmas 2024 at the Edinburgh Playhouse opening on 3 December 2024 as part of the UK Tour going into 2025.

+Other ventures

+Donny Osmond Home

+Donny Osmond Home is a furniture and decor accessories collection, established in 2013 by Osmond and his wife Debbie, in collaboration with decor manufacturers.

+Author

+Life is Just What You Make It: My Story So Far, his autobiography co-written with Patricia Romanowski, is a "tell-all", Donny Osmond style.
+The book, released in 1999, includes stories from behind-the-scenes as a teen star, to his thought of tarnishing his "goody-two-shoes" image as he started his solo career, to him describing the intense panic attacks he suffered on stage.

 Public image

 Osmond states that he has had a tremendous public-image struggle since Donny & Marie ended in 1979.
 Reviews from Allmusic noted that while Osmond remained a gifted singer, a series of creative missteps in the late 1970s led to his virtually disappearing from the public eye during the 1980s.
 He was described in the 1980s as having an "unhip image", and he said he was embarrassed that the Osmond name was not considered cool.
 A publicist suggested that Osmond purposely plan an arrest for drug possession in order to change his image.
 "I remember hiring a publicist who figured out this whole campaign to get me busted for drugs and change my image."